 The result is that the two buses are always carrying the same number of passengers.
 Left to their own devices, they will remain equally spaced forever, in perfect equilibrium.

-Eternal equilibrium is really boring, though, so let’s mess things up a bit.
-What happens if we delay Bus One, just for a single second?
+But what happens if we delay Bus One, just for a single second?

 Those two things are actually features of a single phenomenon.
-In those few moments in which Bus One was delayed, Bus Two started to catch up – not by much, but for enough for it to have an effect.
-The consequence is that it’s now reaching stops which last saw a bus relatively recently – and where there are fewer passengers for it to pick up.
+In those few moments in which Bus One was delayed, Bus Two started to catch up – not by much, but enough for it to have an effect.
+The consequence is that it’s now reaching stops that last saw a bus relatively recently – and where there are fewer passengers for it to pick up.

 In real life, of course, there would be an intervention (Bus Two would almost certainly overtake, as soon as there’s room).
 And real life is messier than this model in other ways, too.
 Bus routes are served by more than two buses; passenger flows aren’t so evenly spread.

 But it’s this inevitable messiness that provides that slight delay that kicks the whole process off.
-A slight disparity in passenger numbers, a traffic jam, bad luck with the lights; whatever the cause, one bus will be delayed, and those behind it will start to catch up.
+A slight disparity in passenger numbers, a traffic jam, or bad luck with the lights; whatever the cause, one bus will be delayed, and those behind it will start to catch up.